holidayextras/culture/mob-testing.md

 alternatively stay as one group and rotate between one person driving the mac and one person influencing what to test/check.

-Mob testing is most definitely not an excuse to leave all testing on a piece of code to the last minute.
+Mob Testing is most definitely not an excuse to leave all testing on a piece of code to the last minute.
 We should still be testing promptly and often to ensure we catch any issues early on.

 If you need to arrange a Mob Testing session please consider the above points beforehand.